 All changed fields will be marked in orange, so you can easily check what exactly was modified before approving the document.

-After saving and correctly issuing the correction:
+After saving and successfully issuing the correction:

 The document will be automatically sent to the buyer's email address.